leinfirmier/OATS/README.md

   `oats --output-dir transcodes --formats "MP3 CBR 320,MP3 VBR 2" Album1 Album2`

+## What formats can I use?

+The best way to see what audio formats you can use is to enter

+  `oats -F`

+which will print a list of all available formats on your system.
+Formats may allow parsed arguments which will be described per `{name;units:restrictions}`.
+For instance "MP3 CBR {bitrate;kbps:8-320}" indicates that MP3 constant bitrate accepts values in kbps between 8 and 320.

 ## Torrent creation options

 The following options pertain to torrent creation: `--torrent=<bool>`,